Factorized Fusion Shrinkage for Dynamic Relational Data

 \section{Abstract}

 Modern data science applications often involve complex relational data with dynamic structures.
 In systems that experience regime changes, such as changes in alliances between nations after a war or air transportation networks in the wake of the COVID-19 pandemic, abrupt alterations in the relational dynamics of such data are commonly observed.
-To address this scenario, we propose a Factorized Fusion Shrinkage Model, which consists of a dynamic shrinkage of each decomposed factor towards a group-wise fusion structure, where shrinkage is achieved through the application of global-local shrinkage priors to successive differences in the row vectors of the factorized matrices.
-The priors employed in the model preserve both the separability of clusters and the long-range properties of latent factor dynamics.
-Under specific conditions, we prove that the posterior distribution of the model attains the minimax optimal rate up to logarithmic factors.
-In terms of computation, we introduce a structured mean-field variational inference algorithm that balances optimal posterior inference with computational scalability.
-This framework leverages both the inter-component dependence and the temporal dependence across time.
+To address this scenario, we propose a Factorized Fusion Shrinkage model, which involves dynamically shrinking each decomposed factor of the low-rank approximation of the data.
+To achieve the dynamic shrinkage, we use global-local shrinkage priors applied to successive differences of the decomposed factors.
+The adopted prior preserves both the separability of clusters and the long-range properties of latent factor dynamics, facilitating post-processing such as cluster analysis and change-point detection.
+Under specific conditions, we prove that the associated fractional posterior attains the minimax optimal rate up to logarithmic factors.
+For efficient computation, we introduce a structured mean-field variational inference algorithm that balances optimal posterior inference with computational scalability.
 Our framework is versatile and can accommodate a wide range of models, including latent space models for networks, dynamic matrix factorization, and low-rank tensor models.
 The efficacy of our methodology is tested through extensive simulations and real-world data analysis.

 {\it Keywords:} Bayesian low-rank modeling; post-processing; posterior contraction; structured shrinkage; tensor data; variational inference